NicholasAntoniadesEngineer/driver-monitoring-steering-wheel/README.md

+this must be updated with info from the notion page

 # ECG Steering wheel
 This folder contains all the code and schematics required to assemble and run the prototype Steering wheel and it's individual elements.